 Landing Page

-One API, Unlimited Compute.
+The API for Unlimited Compute Power

-Build and scale massively parallel apps without limit.
-The future of serverless is compute.for( )
+Build and scale massively parallel apps with ease.
+The future of high-throughput computing is compute.for( )

-No data center?
-No problem!
-Build whatever you can imagine, and leave the infrastructure behind.
+What would you build with a virtual datacentre?

-What is it?
+What Is It?

-The Distributed Compute Protocol is a lightweight, powerful framework for serverless applications.
-It is the ultimate tool for parallel computing, which enforces every CPU and GPU to follow the same simple programming model.
-DCP's platform lets the same code run on any device, network, or OS.
-With support for dynamic resource sharing across heterogeneous systems, it is easier than ever to create computer clusters at any scale.
-As a developer framework, DCP improves the quality of your apps through:
+The Distributed Compute Protocol is a lightweight, powerful framework for HTC applications.
+It is a cross-platform standard for computing that makes the same code run on all hardware.
+DCP lets users provision and share heterogeneous compute resources across any network, from the office to the globe.
+Even desktops, laptops, and smartphones can seamlessly power virtual clusters.

+What’s New About This?

+While there are many frameworks for distributed and grid computing, DCP brings this into the 21st century.

+Previous solutions were not standardized for different hardware and networks, while DCP executes identical code anywhere.
+It gives developers a way to build arbitrary applications rather than confining them, and makes these shareable with the entire world.
+Finally, DCP combines both on-premises networks with the cloud to put more computing power in reach than ever before.
+DCP lets you scale vertically and horizontally in three ways:

+<New Image>

-Simplified Programming
+Intuitive Programming

-The DCP Compute API is the easiest way to express parallel workloads.
-It is built by the same developers who use it everyday.
+DCP’s Compute API is the easiest way to express arbitrary parallel workloads.
+It is used everyday by the same developers who built it for AI, Computational Finance, Bioinformatics, and more.

+<New Image>

 Fungible Infrastructure

-Compute and network resources are 100% abstracted from hardware and optimized for your code, so you always get seamless performance.
+Compute and network resources are completely abstracted from the underlying hardware, so you always get seamless performance even across different clouds.

+<New Image>

 Virtual Clusters

-DCP uses ultra-lightweight web technology for almost no overhead, and better performance than apps written for Containers or VMs.
+DCP uses ultra-lightweight web technology that gets closer to bare metal performance than any other.
+A workload run on DCP is commonly more efficient than the same run in a Container or VM.

 Compute Wherever, However.

-In addition to your own hardware, compute grids from universities, data centers, and more are publicly available through DCP.
-Developers can execute work both locally and as a web service with the following deployment models:
+DCP allows you to connect and disconnect your own hardware to build high performance compute grids.
+Additionally, compute grids from datacentres and other institutions are publicly available through the Distributed Computer.
+These two models are known as Compute Group and the Distributed Computer.

+<New Image>

 Compute Groups

-Compute Groups are built to accelerate intensive work using the hardware you already have access to.
-Any form of hardware can be connected to build self-sufficient compute grids.
-These resources can be on a single LAN, or geographically dispersed across a WAN.
+Accelerate high-throughput computing jobs with underutilized hardware you already own.
+Any CPU or GPU can be connected to build a fully functioning compute grid across a single LAN or even an international WAN.

+<New Image>

 The Distributed Computer

-The Distributed Computer is your own private cloud, and makes the toughest jobs run in minutes.
-A global network where multiple compute grids are available through DCP.
-It allows you to access thousands of cores without managing any of the infrastructure.
+The ultimate private cloud powered by a global federation of compute providers, the Distributed Computer finishes the toughest jobs in minutes.
+Access thousands of cores with a second’s notice, all without managing a single Container or VM.

 Be Bold, Be First

 Be one of the first to build cutting edge applications with free compute on DCP.
 The First Devs Program will send you all the latest updates, and give you privileged first access rights when you join today!